-Search for the missing Titanic submersible passes the critical 96-hour mark for oxygen supply
+US Coast Guard finds debris field near Titanic amid search for missing submersible

 Many obstacles still remain: from pinpointing the vessel’s location, to reaching it with rescue equipment, to bringing it to the surface — assuming it’s still intact.
 And all that has to happen before the passengers’ oxygen supply runs out.

+Newly uncovered allegations suggest there had been significant warnings made about vessel safety during the submersible’s development.

+Broadcasters around the world started newscasts at the critical hour Thursday with news of the submersible.
+The Saudi-owned satellite channel Al Arabiya showed a clock on air counting down to their estimate of when the air could potentially run out.

-Captain Jamie Frederick of the First Coast Guard District said authorities were still holding out hope of saving the five passengers onboard.
+Captain Jamie Frederick of the First Coast Guard District said a day earlier that authorities were still holding out hope of saving the five passengers onboard.

 “This is a search-and-rescue mission, 100%,” he said Wednesday.